ethyca/fides/docs/fides/docs/getting-started/privacy_requests.md

 # Execute Privacy Requests
 ## What is a Privacy Request?

-A Privacy Request represents a request to perform an action on a user's identity data.
-The Request object itself identifies the user by email address, phone number, social security number, or other identifiable information.
-The data that will be affected and how it's affected is described in a Policy object that's associated with the Request.
+A privacy request represents an ask from a user to perform an action on their identity data.
+The request itself identifies the user by email address, phone number, social security number, or other identifiable information.
+The data that will be affected, and how it's affected, is described in an execution policy associated with the request.

-For more information on policies, see the [Configuring Policies](policies.md#rule-attributes) guide.
+For more information on policies, see the [execution policies](./execution_policies.md#rule-attributes) guide.

-## Submit a Privacy Request
+## Submit a privacy request

-You submit a Privacy Request by calling the **Submit a Privacy Request** operation.
-Here, we submit a request to apply the `a-demo-policy` Policy to all target data in the [Identity Graph](../glossary.md) that can be generated from the email address `identity@example.com` and the phone number `+1 (123) 456 7891`.
-Privacy Requests are executed immediately by default.
-This setting may be changed in the `fidesops.toml` configuration file.
+!!!
+Tip "Privacy Requests are executed immediately by default.
+This setting may be changed in your `fides.toml` configuration file."

+Privacy requests are submitted by calling the [Privacy Request](../api/index.md#operations-tag-Privacy_Requests) endpoint:

 ```json title="<code>POST /api/v1/privacy-request</code>"
 [